Have You Considered All the Possible Solutions to Your Bladder Issues?

 Part of the reason we all face stress is we do not take the time to explore these tools – we all have them, but we don’t know how they work.
 If you take the time and gain the insight needed to provide yourself this self-care, your body, including your bladder, will thank you.

 Exercise can seem scary, but our clinical experts can get you started with gentle exercises like Tai Chi, mind-body exercise or even walking.
 This sort of beneficial activity can help reduce stress and the symptoms that go with IC as well.

 Additional Possible Tools

-Other tools I’ve recommended for people seeking relief from IC include acupuncture and the practice of essential oil use.
+Other tools for people seeking relief from IC include acupuncture and essential oils.
 Acupuncture offered in our clinic can be tailored to target IC symptoms and to manage stress.
 Some patients have reported improvement in some bladder symptoms when they used essential oils like cypress oil.

 Nutrient-rich herbs, such as marshmallow root, can also be used to sooth the urinary tract.
-I recommend trying them as a tea.
 As integrative medicine experts, we can spell out all your options and help you with a customized plan so you’ll see how the tools work and put them to use – and put IC in your rearview mirror.